University of Detroit Mercy School of Law: Notable alumni

-Graduates of Detroit Mercy Law include over half of Michigan state prosecutors as well as sitting judges on the U.S. Courts of Appeals, U.S. District Courts, the Michigan Supreme Court, and the Michigan Court of Appeals.
-The School of Law has also graduated over 120 current judges on various district, municipal and probate courts in Michigan.
-Alumni have also held major elective offices in the state and local governments of Michigan, including three former mayors of the City of Detroit, two former Michigan Attorneys General, and a host of other executive positions.
+Graduates of Detroit Mercy Law include over half of Michigan state prosecutors as well as sitting judges on the U.S. District Courts, the Michigan Supreme Court, and the Michigan Court of Appeals.The School of Law has also graduated over 120 current judges on various district, municipal and probate courts in Michigan.
+Alumni have also held major elective offices in the state and local governments of Michigan, including three former mayors of the City of Detroit, two former Michigan attorneys general, and a host of other executive positions.

 Notable judges from Detroit Mercy Law: